-A.A.S., Major in Engineering Graphics Technology
+A.A.S., Major in Engineering Graphics Technology (with Computer Aided Design)

 All phases of manufacturing or construction require the conversion of new ideas and design concepts into the basic line language of graphics.
 Therefore, there are many areas (civil, mechanical, electrical, architectural and industrial) in which the skills of the CAD technicians play major roles in the design and development of new products or construction.